adhese/sdk/README.md

 Through the adhese.registerRequestParameter(key, value) you can add one or more target parameters to the requests.
 Simply register each value once, and all consequent getRequest function calls will include the parameters.

 The available target parameters and their prefixes are determined by your Adhese account configuration.
+Please contact our support departement for more details.

-		// will add a target with prefix 'ag' and value '40' to each request adhese.registerRequestParameter('ag', 40);
+		// will add an age target with prefix 'ag' and value '40' to each request adhese.registerRequestParameter('ag', 40);

 ###Synching user id with RTB networks
 Through a generic synching method, Adhese allows cookie synching with an external network.
 The current implementation supports Rubicon's User Sync service.
+Please contact our support departement for more details.

 #Adhese VAST SDK
 In the vast directory you can find the sdk for implementing VAST based ads in HTML/JavaScript players.